These are some of the most common questions potential travelers ask. Is your question among them?

 (Tap or click each question to view the answer)

-It is as safe to travel to safari destination as it is to go many places around the world.
+It is as safe to travel to safari destinations as it is to go many places around the world.
 Destined To Travel works closely with DMC (Destination Management Companies) who advise if there is conflict or a potential threat to travel in their destination.
 If so, alternative arrangements may be made, depending on the situation.

 Tanzania is the most stable country in the region.
 Since 2005 I have had no problems, no turmoil, no instability in this region.